zhrandell/Seattle_Aquarium_Coastal_Climate_Resilience/README.md

   <img src="photos/Aquarium_backdrop_wide.jpg" width="600" />
  </p>

-As what we envision is ambitious, we welcome collaborators and partners, as well as feedback, comments, and questions.
+We welcome collaborators and partners, as well as feedback, comments, and questions.
 Please direct contact to z.randell@seattleaquarium.org